PankratzLab/GenScorePipeline/README.md

 | #indexVariantsInDataset | Number we have in our dataset |
 | B-F-SCORE | How much is captured if T < U : missingness; ideal =1 |
 | INVCHI-SCORE | How much is captured if T < U : missingness; ideal =1 |

+## Appendix 1: Column Names

+Column names can be any from a list of allowed aliases, e.g., ‘SNP’ instead of ‘MarkerName’.
+Column aliases are defined in the Genvisis source code in the org.pankratzlab.common.Aliases class, using:
+  MARKER_NAMES
+  CHRS
+  POSITIONS
+  EFFECTS
+  ALLELE_FREQS
+  PVALUES
+  STD_ERRS